article · Which certification is worth it?

 Step 3: compare the curriculum to current employer-language samples

-RoleMath's employer-language panel is useful as vocabulary, not as representative demand.
-In the current software-developer sample, 1,112 sampled postings included terms such as Python, AWS, Kubernetes, software development, TypeScript, React, Java, API, Azure, GCP, GitHub, JavaScript, Terraform, Docker, and problem solving.
+RoleMath's small dated sample of public job postings is useful as vocabulary, not as representative demand.
+In the current software-developer sample, a sample of 1,112 public postings included terms such as Python, AWS, Kubernetes, software development, TypeScript, React, Java, API, Azure, GCP, GitHub, JavaScript, Terraform, Docker, and problem solving.
 That does not prove national demand or market share.
 It does tell you what kind of wording a curriculum and portfolio should help you explain.

 For AI Specialist language, the current sample included 753 postings with terms such as machine learning, Python, LLM, AWS, SQL, PyTorch, OpenAI, problem solving, API, GCP, Azure, and prompt engineering.
 Again, this is qualitative current wording only.
 It is a check against vague claims.
 If an AI bootcamp cannot show how students build, evaluate, document, and deploy work around those concepts, it is selling a topic label more than role preparation.